co-log/co-log/co-log/example/2-custom/Custom.md

     }
 ```

-Then we need to define function that performs actions of type `App`:
+Then we need to define a function that performs actions of type `App`:

 ```haskell
 runApp :: Env App -> App a -> IO a